OpenShot/openshot-qt/README.md

 Although installers are much easier to use, if you must build from source, here are some tips:

-OpenShot is programmed in Python3, and thus does not need to be compiled to run.
+OpenShot is programmed in Python (version 3+), and thus does not need to be compiled to run.
 However, be sure you have the following dependencies in order to run OpenShot successfully:

 *  Python 3.0+ (http://www.python.org)